 You can also select if power and sewer were available, if tow vehicle parking was convenient, and whether or not the interior roads were easy to navigate.
 At the bottom, before completing your review, you can also add in additional tips like shops and restaurants within the local area.

-If you took any photos during your stay, you can upload those to Campground Reviews as well.
+If you took any photos during your stay, you can upload those to RV LIFE Campgrounds as well.

 Campers are encouraged to upload photos, and campground owners may upload official photos as well.
 They help give other RVers a better idea of the view and what the park is like.

 To upload your own pictures, look for the “Upload Photos” button in each campground’s overview, next to “Add Review.”
 There’s also an “Upload Photos” button in the right column above the other nearby campgrounds.

 You can view campgrounds, leave your own reviews and more at CampgroundReviews.com.